cesare77/react-project-management-board/README.md

 > Hooks: A higher-order component is a function that takes a component and returns a new component.
 > Hooks are a Higher Order Component (HOC) that are a popular pattern to reuse logic throught a HOC creation and that focus on reusability of components.
 All Hook nae start with 'use[hook-name]'.

+Now we'll create a Backlog components for new tasks that aren't in the other lanes and re-use the custom hook to highlight the custom hook reusability.

+> Relative commit: Backlog component and other small changes.

 > [!NOTE]
 > Note ...